HSP 3U INTRO TO SOC, ANTHRO, PSYCH

 1. How do social scientists conduct research?
 Why is social science research important?

-3. Whole group discussion Einstein was a qualitative researcher
+2. Continue Whole group discussion of Einstein was a qualitative researcher (if needed)

 Oct 2 - Day 11